LLNL/axom/src/docs/sphinx/user_quick_start/config_build.rst

 Third-party libraries
 --------------------------

-Describe how to run the scripts to install third-party libraries for testing different versions locally on a branch and for installing new libraries for the team to use...
+Describe how to run the scripts to install third-party libraries...